Curved Odd Elasticity

 {\it Discussion}$-$We have built a covariant theory of odd crystals on curved manifolds, complemented by discrete simulations to probe lattice-scale dynamics.
 Taken together, our results suggest a unified physical picture: activity defines how a solid oscillates, while geometry determines where and in what form it oscillates.
-In flat living chiral crystals, nonreciprocity partitions the dynamics into acoustic and optical families with characteristic work cycles~\cite{chao2024Selective}.
-On curved manifolds, the same odd-elastic principles combine with Gaussian curvature, defects, and boundaries to orchestrate a broader hierarchy of oscillatory modes, from bulk odd phonons to defect-centered micro-oscillators and boundary-localized Rayleigh waves.
+In flat living chiral crystals, nonreciprocity partitions the dynamics into acoustic and optical families with characteristic work cycles~\cite{chao2026Selective}.
+On curved manifolds, the same odd-elastic principles combine with Gaussian curvature, defects, and boundaries to orchestrate a broader hierarchy of oscillatory modes, ranging from bulk odd phonons to defect-centered micro-oscillators and boundary-localized Rayleigh waves.
+These signatures are experimentally accessible via particle image velocimetry and single-particle tracking methods developed for living chiral crystals---in SM~\S V we give a structural analysis which exhibits defects within the curved crystal shown in Fig.~\ref{fig:manifold}(a).
 This geometric control of oscillatory and work-generating cycles offers predictive design principles for biological tissues, synthetic active metamaterials, and living solids embedded in curved environments.

-Looking ahead, the same program that begins with the passive covariant theory of elasticity and extends the equations to include active and odd couplings can be further enriched by torque density terms, Cosserat or micropolar structure, and the inclusion of additional reactive moduli.
-The continuum theory can also be further generalized to include the out-of-plane motions when substrate softness is comparable to in-plane stiffness.
-More broadly, our framework can serve as a foundation for the systematic development of hydrodynamic and rheological models on curved manifolds.
+Looking ahead, the same program that begins with the passive covariant theory of elasticity and extends the equations to include active and odd couplings can be further enriched by torque density terms~\cite{Caprini2025OddActive, Lee2025, Banerjee2025Emergent}, Cosserat or micropolar structure~\cite{Surowka2023OddCosserat, Wu2023MicropolarBeam, jiang_energy_2025}, and the inclusion of additional reactive moduli~\cite{Christensen2024Perspective}.
+The continuum theory can also be further generalized to include the out-of-plane motions when substrate softness is comparable to in-plane stiffness~\cite{al-izzi_chiral_2023,fossati_odd_2024,Wolfgram2025OddShells, lai2024Odd, Lai2025SphericalShells}.
+More broadly, our framework provides a basis for formulating hydrodynamic and rheological theories in a fully covariant manner on curved manifolds.
+In particular, strains are defined geometrically through intrinsic and induced metrics, while the dynamics is formulated using covariant derivatives and tensorial constitutive relations.
+Natural extensions include viscoelastic or active chiral media on curved substrates, where curvature and topology can couple to Hall viscosity, odd elasticity, and odd thermo- or viscoelastic transport \cite{ Banerjee2021, OstojaStarzewski2024OddThermoelasticity, Zhang2024AnisotropicOdd, Cohen2025OddDipole, armas_hydrodynamics_2025}, thereby modifying collective modes, stress propagation, and defect dynamics.

 {\it{Acknowledgments}}$-$We thank Akash Bandhoe and Jonas Veenstra for preliminary numerical explorations and insightful discussions.
 J.B. acknowledges funding from the European Union’s Horizon research and innovation programme under the Marie Skłodowska-Curie Grant Agreement No. 101106500.
 C.C. and Y.Z. acknowledge funding from the Netherlands Organization for Scientific Research under grant agreement VI.Vidi.213.131 (C.C. and Y.Z.) and from the European Research Council under grant agreement ERC-CoG 101170693 (C.C.).
 P.S. was supported in part by the Polish National Science Centre (NCN) Sonata Bis grant 2019/34/E/ST3/00405.
 L.T. was supported in part by the Deutsche Forschungsgemeinschaft under cluster of excellence ct.qmat (EXC 2147, Project-ID No. 390858490).
 This work was supported, in part, by the MIT–Poland Lockheed Martin Seed Fund under the MISTI Global Seed Funds program for the project Structural oddities.